Policy and Nature

 About Regenerative Agriculture

-• Agriculture is big business in South Dakota.
-Indeed, ag accounts for nearly 30% of the state’s economic output and, in all, contributes about $32 billion to the economy.
-But keeping South Dakota’s ag lands healthy and productive isn’t just important for our economy; it’s also critical to keeping our natural landscapes intact so they can continue to be enjoyed by anglers, birders, hunters and others.
+Agriculture is big business in South Dakota.
+Indeed, agriculture accounts for nearly 30% of the state’s economic output and, in all, contributes about $32 billion to the economy.
+But keeping South Dakota’s ag lands healthy and productive isn’t just important for our economy, it’s also critical to keeping our natural landscapes intact so they can continue to be enjoyed by anglers, birders, hunters and others.

-• Soil health is an important factor impacting water quality.
+Soil health is an important factor impacting water quality.
 How we use our lands directly impacts the health of our waters, and employing practices that build soil health can make a significant positive difference for water quality in South Dakota.
-Regenerative farming practices like cover cropping and reduced tillage, as well as regenerative ranching practices like rotational grazing, are all important actions producers can take to improve the health of their lands and the health of South Dakota’s waters.
+Regenerative farming practices like cover cropping and reduced tillage, as well as regenerative ranching practices like rest and rotation grazing, are all important actions producers can take to improve the health of their lands and the health of South Dakota’s waters.

-• Grasslands need periods of both disturbance and rest to be their most healthy and productive.
+Grasslands need periods of both disturbance and rest to be their most healthy and productive.
 In the absence of natural cycles of disturbance historically caused by bison grazing and grassland fires, cattle can provide this important service in the form of regenerative grazing.
 Many South Dakota ranchers are already employing these types of practices.
-By prioritizing native species, following rotational grazing schedules and allowing periods of recovery, ranchers can help restore and improve grasslands while keeping them just as—if not more—productive.
+By prioritizing native species, following rotational grazing schedules and allowing periods of recovery, ranchers can help restore and improve grasslands while keeping them just as—if not more—productive and resilient to drought.